Aman9das/zaneyos/README.md

 <div align="center">

+## MAINTENANCE MODE

+Updates are in programs this will end in less than one hour.

 ## ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.
 This includes the wallpaper, scripts, applications, config files, and more.